enemy/aws-helsinki.fi/_posts/2011-09-08-neljas-tapaaminen.md

 <h2>Summary in English</h2>
 Welcome to the fourth meeting of AWS User Group Helsinki on September 21.
 Efecte will offer us the venue at Kumpulantie 3, Helsinki.
 We'll start at 6 PM, and the rumours tell that there are going to be interesting AWS-related tech talks!
 If you want to give a presentation at the meeting, please send a proposal to Lauri (email below).

-Sauna, snacks and drinks will be available also.
+Sauna, snacks and drinks will also be available.
 To register, please send an email to lauri.lehmijoki@efecte.fi.